danieldiamond/gitlab-analytics/README.md

 * Zuora

 #### Using the Extract container
+> Notes:
-> Note: Most implementations of SFDC, and to a lesser degree Zuora, require custom fields.
+> * Most implementations of SFDC, and to a lesser degree Zuora, require custom fields.
 You will likely need to edit the transformations to map to your custom fields.
 This will be automated in [Sprint 2](doc/development_plan.md#sprint-2).
+> * The sample Zuora python scripts have been written to support GitLab's Zuora implementation.
+This includes a workaround to handle some subscriptions that should have been created as a single subscription.

 The container is primarily built to be used in conjunction with GitLab CI, to automate and schedule the extraction of data.
 Creating the container is currently a manual job, since it changes infrequently and consumes network/compute resources.
 To build the container initially or after changes, simply run the `extract_container` job in the `build` stage.
 The subsequent `extract` stage can be cancelled and restarted once the container has finished building.
 This will be improved in the future.